 Applying iOS built-in text styles allows your app to take advantage of accessibility features, such as Dynamic Type, which provides users the flexibility of choosing their preferred text size.
 It also automatically adjusts tracking and leading for every font size.

-SAP Fiori for iOS uses the iOS system fonts, and supports dynamic type to enable accessibility features.
+SAP Fiori for iOS uses SAP 72 font, and supports dynamic type to enable accessibility features.
 Learn more in Typography.

 Here are some examples of our components adapting to larger text sizes, and a few tips when designing a custom component.

 In this example, the description of the object cell is hidden in larger text size settings.
 Since object cells are typically used for previewing an object, it is reasonable to remove secondary information temporarily in order to help the user to focus on more important content.

 Sometimes it is necessary for a component to rearrange its layout in larger text size settings.
 The image and status of the object header move to the top of the component, allowing text labels below them to have more space to grow.